-CREATIVE PERCEPTION
+CREATIVE EXPRESSION

-Creating, performing, and participation in music.
-(Standard 2.0, Grades 9-12 Proficient).
+Creating, Performing, and Participating in Music (Standard 2.0, Grades 9-12 Proficient).
 Students apply vocal music skills in performing a varied repertoire of music.
 They compose and arrange music and improvise melodies, variations, and accompaniments, using digital/electronic technology when appropriate.

-Students will sing an advanced repertoire of vocal literature from various genres, styles, and cultures with expression, technical accuracy, tone quality, vowel shape, and articulation in both large and small ensemble.
+Students will sing a repertoire of vocal literature from various genre, styles, and cultures with expression, technical accuracy, tone quality, vowel shape, and articulation in both large and small ensemble.

-Students will sing music written in unison through four-parts without an accompaniment.
+Students will sing music written in unison through four parts without accompaniment.

-Students will sing in small ensembles with one or two singers on a part.
+Students will sing in small ensembles with one or two on a part.